 One major issue in regard to working conditions in the sector is the widespread violence which especially female workers are subjected to: "Among the care workers, mostly women are subjected to verbal, physical and sexual harassment from the patient, patient’s family and supervisors while providing care and treatment to the patients", said Ahn Soo-Gyung, Union Branch Head at the National Medical Center, Korea.
 He also stressed that women are reluctant to share their problems, firstly because it is still considered a taboo in most of the countries and secondly, due to the fear of losing their job.

 In tackling the problem, the ILO Convention 190 on Violence and Harassment could play a key role.
 Richard Howard, Country Representative of ILO in Nepal introduced the new convention during the workshop and discussed with participants how it could help to improve the situation on the ground.
 Joshua Peak, Secretary of Shop, Distributive and Allied Employees’ Association (SDA), Northern Territory, Australia, shared SDA’s experience with a campaign against harassment at the workplace.
-Here as well the problem is widespread: Over 85 per cent of retail and fast-food workers report that they were abused at work, and as a result, suffer from anxiety and depression.
+The problem is widespread: Over 85 per cent of retail and fast-food workers report that they were abused at work, and as a result, suffer from anxiety and depression.

 There is still a lot of work ahead for unionists in the care sector, but as Adrian Durtschi, Head of UNICARE Global, stressed in his concluding remarks: The global union has been building power, organizing care workers and influencing decision-makers to support investment and regulations for decent jobs in the sector.
 He called for care workers around the region to come together and join hands to build an even better care sector in the future.